8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 From day 1 to day 2, it's kinda, "meh."
 Even up to day 6, you might think, "I'd rather have the dollar a day" (indicative of a steady paycheck and short-term linear thinking).
 Heck, it's not actually interesting until days 25 to 30 because that's the tipping point.

-That's the point where the 8 percent is more than you were earning each day in the linear example.
-Then 5 days later, you're increasing by over double what you were earning in the linear example.
-5 days later, it's triple what you were increasing in the linear example and you have roughly the same balance; you have caught up to your earnings from the linear paycheck example.
+That's where the 8 percent is more than you earned each day in the linear example.
+Then 5 days later, you're increasing by over double what you earned in the linear example.
+5 days later, it's triple what you were increasing in the linear example, and you have roughly the same balance; you have caught up to your earnings from the linear paycheck example.
 10 days later, it's 9 times the increase of the linear example and twice the balance.

 The other thing we can take away from the exponential table is what's referred to as the rule of 72.
-Basically, divide 72 by any rate of return (APY) and you will arrive at roughly the number of compounding periods it will take for a specific dollar amount to double.
+Basically, divide 72 by any rate of return (APY), and you will arrive at roughly the number of compounding periods it will take for a specific dollar amount to double.
 In our case, 72 divided by 10 is 7.2.
 It took about 8 days to go from 1 dollar to 2.
 It took about 16 days to go from 2 dollars to 4.
 We hit 8 dollars around day 20.
 And so on.

 So, yes, compounding is very powerful.
 It also takes two things to really kick in: